SAP-samples/cloud-btp-cli-api-codejam/exercises/05-core-services-api-prep/README.md

 btp --format json list accounts/subaccount | ijq -r
 ```

-> We're using the `-r` option to ask `ijq` to emit raw output rather than try to produce JSON; this is so that when we do identify and output the GUID, it won't be enclosed in double quotes.
+> We're using the `-r` option to ask `ijq` to emit raw output when it exits, rather than try to produce JSON; this is so that when we do identify and output the GUID, it won't be enclosed in double quotes.

 The layout of `ijq` consists of four sections: